![]() Back to Basics |

 Note: Watch your rat’s behavior to see if it is scratching excessively.

 Check skin and fur for possible parasites.
 Fleas and lice are large enough to see.
-Mites are harder to see, but often you will see nits on the hair shaft or a characteristic scabbing around the rat’s shoulders and neck.
+Lice nits can often be seen on the hair shaft.
+Mites, themselves, are harder to see or visualize; however, a characteristic scabbing around the rat’s shoulders and neck can indicate their presence.

 Note: Non-invasive tests for proprioception and mobility include “hopping” and “wheel-barrow” tests.